phpDocumentor/phpDocumentor/docs/PSR.md

 Each level in the logical hierarchy MUST separated with a backslash (`\`) to be familiar to Namespaces.
-A hierarchy MAY be of endless depth but it is RECOMMENDED to keep the depth at less or equal than 6 levels.
+A hierarchy MAY be of endless depth but it is RECOMMENDED to keep the depth at less or equal than six levels.

 Please note that the @package applies to different "Structural Elements" depending where it is defined.

-1. if the @package is defined in the *file-level* DocBlock then it only applies to the following elements in the applicable file:
+1. If the @package is defined in the *file-level* DocBlock then it only applies to the following elements in the applicable file:

    * global functions